rudrab/Shadow/README.md

 ==================
 If you like the theme, don't forget to upvote it at [gnome-look](https://www.gnome-look.org/content/show.php/Shadow?content=170398).

-If you really like the theme, please consider me a cofee using paypal.
+If you really like the theme, please consider me a coffee using paypal.
 Click `"Donate"` at [gnome-look](https://www.gnome-look.org/content/show.php/Shadow?content=170398).